PsychoShock/fivem-docs/content/docs/developers/first-resource.md

    - Sends a client event on `chat` resource to execute the chat message with the parameter received.

 ### Result:
-- The user sees "Hello World has been sent to you" in the chat.
+- You will see "Hello World has been sent to you" in the client chat.

   <img src="https://i.imgur.com/QfBlU3a.png" alt="pic" width="200">
 - "Hello World" is displayed in the server console.